ResearchObject/ro-crate-ruby/README.md

 ROCrate::Writer.new(crate).write('./an_ro_crate_directory')
 ```

-### RO Crate Preview
+### RO-Crate Preview
-A simple HTML preview page is generated when an RO Crate is written, containing a list of the crate's contents and some
+A simple HTML preview page is generated when an RO-Crate is written, containing a list of the crate's contents and some
 metadata.
-This preview is written to `ro-crate-preview.html` at the root of the RO Crate.
+This preview is written to `ro-crate-preview.html` at the root of the RO-Crate.

 The default template can be seen here [here](lib/ro_crate/ro-crate-preview.html.erb).